Frontotemporal dementia: Pathology

 There are three main histological subtypes found at post-mortem: FTLD-tau, FTLD-TDP, and FTLD-FUS.
 In rare cases, patients with clinical FTD were found to have changes consistent with Alzheimer's disease on autopsy.
 The most severe brain atrophy appears to be associated with behavioral variant FTD, and corticobasal degeneration.

-With regard to the genetic defects that have been found, repeat expansion in the C9orf72 gene is considered a major contribution to frontotemporal lobar degeneration, although defects in the GRN and MAPT genes are also associated with it.
+With regard to the genetic defects that have been found, repeat expansion in the C9orf72 gene is considered a major contribution to FTLD, although defects in the GRN and MAPT genes are also associated with it.

+DNA damage and the defective repair of such damages have been etiologically linked to various neurodegenerative diseases including FTD.

 Diagnosis

 FTD is traditionally difficult to diagnose owing to the diverse nature of the associated symptoms.
 Signs and symptoms are classified into three groups based on the affected functions of the frontal and temporal lobes: These are behavioural variant frontotemporal dementia, semantic dementia, and progressive nonfluent aphasia.
 An overlap between symptoms can occur as the disease progresses and spreads through the brain regions.

-Structural MRI scans often reveal frontal lobe and/or anterior temporal lobe atrophy but in early cases the scan may seem normal.
+Structural MRI scans often reveal frontal lobe and/or anterior temporal lobe atrophy, but in early cases the scan may seem normal.
 Atrophy can be either bilateral or asymmetric.
-Registration of images at different points of time (e.g., one year apart) can show evidence of atrophy that otherwise (at individual time points) may be reported as normal.
-Many research groups have begun using techniques such as magnetic resonance spectroscopy, functional imaging and cortical thickness measurements in an attempt to offer an earlier diagnosis to the FTD patient.
-Fluorine-18-fluorodeoxyglucose positron emission tomography (FDG-PET) scans classically show frontal and/or anterior temporal hypometabolism, which helps differentiate the disease from Alzheimer's disease.
-The PET scan in Alzheimer's disease classically shows biparietal hypometabolism.
-Meta-analyses based on imaging methods have shown that frontotemporal dementia mainly affects a frontomedial network discussed in the context of social cognition or 'theory of mind'.
+Registration of images at different points of time (e.g., one year apart) can show evidence of atrophy that otherwise at individual time points may be reported as normal.
+Many research groups have begun using techniques such as magnetic resonance spectroscopy, functional imaging, and cortical thickness measurements in an attempt to offer an earlier diagnosis to the FTD patient.
+Fluorine-18-fluorodeoxyglucose positron emission tomography scans classically show frontal and/or anterior temporal hypometabolism, which helps differentiate the disease from Alzheimer's disease, as the PET scan in Alzheimer's disease classically shows biparietal hypometabolism.

+Meta-analyses based on imaging methods have shown that frontotemporal dementia mainly affects a frontomedial network discussed in the context of social cognition or "theory of mind".
 This is entirely in keeping with the notion that on the basis of cognitive neuropsychological evidence, the ventromedial prefrontal cortex is a major locus of dysfunction early on in the course of the behavioural variant of frontotemporal degeneration.
-The language subtypes of frontotemporal lobar degeneration (semantic dementia and progressive nonfluent aphasia) can be regionally dissociated by imaging approaches in vivo.
+The language subtypes of FTLD (semantic dementia and progressive nonfluent aphasia) can be regionally dissociated by imaging approaches in vivo.

 The confusion between Alzheimer's and FTD is justifiable due to the similarities between their initial symptoms.
 Patients do not have difficulty with movement and other motor tasks.
 As FTD symptoms appear, it is difficult to differentiate between a diagnosis of Alzheimer's disease and FTD.
-There are distinct differences in the behavioral and emotional symptoms of the two dementias – notably, the blunting of emotions seen in FTD patients.
+There are distinct differences in the behavioral and emotional symptoms of the two dementias, notably, the blunting of affect seen in FTD patients.
 In the early stages of FTD, anxiety and depression are common, which may result in an ambiguous diagnosis.
 However, over time, these ambiguities fade away as this dementia progresses and defining symptoms of apathy, unique to FTD, start to appear.